 A home office is a perfect spot to pick for a home library.
 Even if every book on the shelf isn't dedicated to business, it's a wonderful place for a bit of peace while you're reading.
 Also, when break times eventually do come around, you won't have to go far to find a way to pass the time.Continue to 7 of 25 below.

 07 of 25

 Blue and Brown Color Scheme

 Color is as important for designing an alluring library as it would be in any other space.
-So while browns and blacks are wonderful colors to choose from you're hardly limited to these when planning out your space.
+While browns and blacks are wonderful colors to choose from, you're hardly limited to these when planning out your space.
 This space offers a beautiful look at what can happen with even a simple combination of blue and brown.
 The mix of warm and cool colors in this space strikes a perfect tone of balance.Continue to 8 of 25 below.

 08 of 25